 What Is Dumping Syndrome?

 After stomach reduction or bariatric surgery, it takes time for the body to accept the reorganization of the stomach and intestines applied in these restrictive procedures.
 During this process, patients must pay attention to their diet and what is eaten.
 Otherwise, they might encounter extremely serious complications such as dumping syndrome.
-In this article, we will discuss dumping syndrome in detail so that you will know what it exactly is, what its symptoms are, and how it can be prevented or cured.
-Dumping syndrome, also called rapid gastric emptying, is one of the most common complications that occur after weight-loss surgical procedures in response to the rapid passage of stomach contents (consumed foods) into the small intestine as a result of regulation and its hyperextension.
+In this article, we will discuss dumping syndrome in detail so that you will know what it exactly is, what its symptoms are, and how it can be prevented or cured. rapid gastric emptying that occurs after weight-loss surgical procedures in response to the rapid passage of stomach contents (consumed foods) into the small intestine as a result of regulation and its hyperextension.

 As a result, some hormones like serotonin and vasoactive intestinal polypeptide are released.
 This complication causes discomfort due to hemodynamic and neurovegetative disorders and can have severe impacts on the health-related quality of patients’ lives.

 The most destructive damage dumping syndrome creates is trouble in the absorption of nutrients from food, especially calcium absorption, which will result in anemia, weakened bones, or a low amount of red blood cells.

 It is extremely important for people to comply with the diet given by their doctor so that they won’t experience this difficulty after the gastro-resection procedure.

 Early dumping syndrome occurs within 30 minutes of eating.
 In this syndrome, the processed food particles the patient consumes pass through the stomach log quickly and unsuccessfully.
 This rapid passage increases motility in the small intestine as well as the person’s osmotic pressure.